EssentialsX/Website/pages/wiki/Locale.md

 In addition to using EssentialsX's built-in translations, you can also customise the text, appearance and functionality of EssentialsX messages!

-### Changing the default colours
+### Changing the default colors

-**NEW IN 2.21.0:** If you just want to change the colours used in the standard EssentialsX messages, you can do so using the `message-colors` section of `config.yml`:
+**NEW IN 2.21.0:** If you want to change the colors used in the standard EssentialsX messages, you can do so using the `message-colors` section of `config.yml`:

 ```yaml
 # Change the default primary and secondary colours used in EssentialsX messages.